keygen-sh/request_migrations/README.md

 end
 ```

+This will apply the block defined in `migrate` onto our data.
+With that,
-Now, we've successfully applied a migration to both our API responses, as well
+we've successfully applied a migration to both our API responses, as well
 as to the webhook events we send.
 In this case, if our `event` matches the
 our user shape, e.g. `type: 'user'`, then the migration will be applied.